 – Promotes global trade and trading.

-– Gives companies and governments a way to protect themselves from currency risks.
+– Gives companies and governments a way to protect themselves from currency risks, which is crucial for investors in global markets.

 Risks:

-– Stable, where the price can be changed by geopolitics, interest rates and economic indicators.
+– Stable, where the price can be changed by geopolitics, interest rates, and economic indicators affecting stock investing.

 3. Bond Market